 At the end of each year, I always make sure my house and other areas of my life are back in order for the holidays.
-For me, this helps to bring in the new year and the opportunities it carries and whatever they may be and the energy they carry flows better when this is in order.
+For me, this helps to bring in the new year and the opportunities it carries and whatever they may be, and the energy they carry flows better when this is in order.
 They have room to roam so to speak.
 This piece called, ‘The Messengers’ is such a piece.
 I had been worried about my creative journey and some other things and being very hard on myself.
 Searching for answers and guidance I finally got it and within 7 days all of the animals in this piece came to my backyard.

 First, the deer showed up across from the window of my studio.
 He stood ever so steady and silent for several minutes just staring at me when I came to the window to see him.

 His message was to remind me to be gentle with myself and mindful of the grace and gentleness that echoes the qualities brought forth when living from the heart.
-It also reminds me to look from a fresh perspective on things that no longer serve me and distance myself from them, I can be determined but yet gentle at the same time.
-Trust my instinct when using my senses and intuition to reach farther out and to always remember to find rest and peace in silence, which I haven’t done enough of lately.
+It also reminds me to look from a fresh perspective on things that no longer serve me and distance myself from them, I can be determined yet gentle at the same time.
+Trust my instinct when using my senses and intuition to reach farther out and always remember to find rest and peace in silence, which I haven’t done enough of lately.

 A couple of days or should I say nights later the two owls showed up having this very gentle yet chatty conversation outside my bedroom window in a tree.
 They reminded me of my inspiration and to keep exploring the unknown and the magic of life, which I often say about flowers.
 The beauty those blossoms can present from such a tiny little seed is truly magical indeed.
-These two owls for me also represent winds of change and to always listen to my intuition and the ability to see what others do not see.
+These two owls for me also represent winds of change and always listening to my intuition and the ability to see what others do not see.

 Finally, a couple of nights later the coyote brought his message, stopping to howl what felt like in between the 2 spots of the other animals and closer to the house.
 The coyote reminded me to keep things simple when possible and to be open to possibilities.
 Don’t take things too seriously, keep the humor and bring more balance between wisdom and playfulness.

-I hope you enjoyed this post.
-To get my blog posts and newsletter in your inbox you can sign up for them at the top of the page.
-Thanks so much for being here and taking the time to read the post.
 This original art piece is 18×24 mixed media on Canson Mixed Media paper.
 I used watercolor, ink, and Prismacolor Colored pencils.